 Conservation work has already been undertaken on a number of rare books.
 A list of items restored by conservator, Anthony Zammit, demonstrates how repair and restoration can enhance both the safe storage and ongoing use of a treasured resource.

-Further information about the Adopt-a-Book program can be obtained by downloading the Adopt-a-Book donation leaflet.
-Alternatively, if you would like to make a general contribution, donations can be submitted online at any time.
+Further information about the Adopt-a-Book program can be obtained by downloading the Adopt-a-Book brochure.
+Alternatively, if you would like to make a general contribution, donations can be submitted online at any time or by post via the giving form.